inqlik/inqlik.github.io/_posts/2014-08-01-emulating-cyclic-dimension-group-in-qlik-sense.md

 time: '23:12'
 ---

-I've tried to emulate cyclic dimension group in Qlik Sense Desktop.
-For that I've:

-- created simple application with data model based on standard test script from QlikView
-- applied method with island dimension that we sometimes use in QlikView applications.
+Current version of Qlik Sense Desktop do not support cyclic dimension groups (drilldown groups are supported).
+In this post I illustrate how to emulate this functionality.
+This method does not employ extensions objects and so on.
+Basically it uses additionally loaded field in island table and macro expansion in chart dimension.
+Sample applicaiton is available.

- Result looks like that (City dimension selected):
+ Result looks like that:

 ![Sales by cities](/images/qlik_sense_cyclic_group_1.png)

-and like that (Branch dimension selected) :
+and like that (another dimension selected):

 ![Sales by branches](/images/qlik_sense_cyclic_group_2.png)